readytogroove/readytogroove.github.io/_posts/newsletter/2015-11-05-4-reasons-to-learn-about-your-reproductive-health.md

 ## 1. Reproductive health is linked to digestive health. ##

 You've probably heard of irritable bowel syndrome (IBS).
 If you haven't, the name describes it pretty well: it's a gastrointestinal disorder marked by pain, cramps, bloating, gas, food intolerance, and abnormal bowel movements.
-What you may not know is that <a class="text-link" target="_blank" href="http://www.aboutibs.org/site/what-is-ibs/facts/statistics">10-15% of the Western population is afflicted with IBS</a>.
+What you may not know is that <a class="text-link" href="http://www.aboutibs.org/site/what-is-ibs/facts/statistics">10-15% of the Western population is afflicted with IBS</a>.
 What does this have to do with reproductive health, you might ask?

 As it turns out, studies show that the severity of symptoms experienced by women who have IBS actually change throughout the menstrual cycle, leading researchers to believe that female sex hormones&mdash;estrogen and progesterone&mdash;play a huge role.
 Interestingly, women afflicted with IBS are especially prone to exacerbated symptoms during their periods.<a class="text-link" href="#references"><sup>1</sup></a>